spawnfest/youcan/README.md

 The library is no-where feature parity with ucan [rust](https://github.com/ucan-wg/rs-ucan/tree/main) library or with the spec.
 The spec itself is nearing a 1.0.0, and is under-review.
 But good thing is we have now laid the basic foundations.
 The next immediate additions would be,

-- [ ] - Proof encodings as CID (Content Addressable Data)
+- [ ] Proof encodings as CID (Content Addressable Data)
-- [ ] - Delegation semantics
+- [ ] Delegation semantics
-- [ ] - Verifying UCAN invocations
+- [ ] Verifying UCAN invocations

 ## Acknowledgement

-This library has taken reference from both [ts-ucan](https://github.com/ucan-wg/ts-ucan) and rs-ucan.
+- This library has taken reference from both [ts-ucan](https://github.com/ucan-wg/ts-ucan) and rs-ucan.

+- ExUcan logo - <a href="https://www.flaticon.com/free-icons/validating-ticket" title="validating ticket icons">Validating ticket icons created by Good Ware - Flaticon</a>